 Instead of God, George Lucas’ Star Wars saga speaks of ‘The Force’.
-Taken from Carlos Castaneda’s Tales of Power, the term nevertheless carries clear connections with more recognisable theology.
+Taken from Arthur Lipsset’s 1963 short movie 21-87, the term nevertheless carries clear connections with more recognisable theology.
 For instance, the blessing ‘May the Force be with you’ echoes an old Christian one of ‘May God be with you’.
-In addition, the voice of the spectral Jedi Master Obi-Wan proclaims to young Luke Skywalker ‘Remember, the Force will be with you always’, reflecting Jesus’ comforting of his disciples: ‘And remember, I am with you always, to the end of the age’, (Mt.
-28:20).
+In addition, the voice of the spectral Jedi Master Obi-Wan proclaims to young Luke Skywalker ‘Remember, the Force will be with you always’, reflecting Jesus’ comforting of his disciples: ‘And remember, I am with you always, to the end of the age’, (Matthew 28:20).

 If not generally acknowledged as spiritual classics by most, the two trilogies have proven to be more enduring than many in their often ephemeral genre.
-This year is the 30th anniversary of the first in the franchise, released in the US in 1977 (and retrospectively named A New Hope), and there are major celebratory exhibitions being held in California and London (13–15 July 2007) to mark the event – not to mention a new TV series by Lucas within the next few years.
 If the Force is going to be with us for the foreseeable future, can we extract any spiritual sustenance from it?